Guernsey Press

 The protest comes despite two other unions representing council staff, Unite and GMB Scotland, accepting the pay deal offered by local government leaders at Cosla.

-That gives workers either a 3.6% increase or a 67p per hour rise, whichever is higher, with the pay deal now imposed on workers.
+That gives workers either a 3.6% increase or a 67p per hour rise, whichever is higher, with the pay deal now implemented.

 Mr Swinney meanwhile has already condemned the “utterly unacceptable” targeting of his constituency.